The Future Tense

 c.)
 Linda is going to go to the party Saturday.

 d.)
 Linda will go to the party Saturday.

 In the examples above, sentences (a) and (b) have the same meaning and sentences (c) and (d) have the same meaning.
-Notice also that in sentence (c) and (d) that the verb go is used in the infinitive go to.
-In the other examples the simple present tense verb follows be going to and will.
+Notice also that in sentence (c) and (d) that the verb go is used in the infinitive to go.
+In the other examples the base form of the verb follows be going to and will.

 a.)
 Mary will probably go out tonight.

 b.)
 Mike will probably not visit this weekend.